PreshenNaidoo/SSL-MultiX/README.md

 1. **Unity Dataset** – Available at [data.unityimaging.net](https://data.unityimaging.net/)
    - Used for training and fine-tuning.

-2. **UnityLV-MultiX Dataset** – Introduced in this study, available soon at [intsav.com/unitylv-multix](https://www.intsav.com/unitylv-multix)
+2. **UnityLV-MultiX Dataset** – Introduced in this study, available at [thrive-centre.com/unitylv-multix](https://www.thrive-centre.com/datasets/UnityLV-MultiX)
    - Contains multi-expert labels and is used for evaluation.